hexiumsoftec/hexiumsoftec.github.io/README.md

    - Probability

  - Algorithms and implementation in python
-   - Linea regression and applications
+   - Linear regression and applications
    - Logistic regression and applications
    - Least mean square
    - Gradient descent